graezykev/dev-container/part-4.md

 - 3. **GitHub / Microsoft account**

-  This is the "bridge" to connect the dev machine to the remote machine via [**Visual Studio Code Server**](https://code.visualstudio.com/docs/remote/vscode-server).
+  This is the "bridge" to connect the dev machine to the remote machine through [**Visual Studio Code Server**](https://code.visualstudio.com/docs/remote/vscode-server).

 ### 1. Install Docker (Remote Machine)